 One option is the mirena coil.
-It is an IUD that goes into the uterus and protects for 5 years and can be used as contraception as well.
+It is an IUD that goes into the uterus and protects for up to 5 years.
+It can be used as contraception as well.

 She says insertion is quick and there may be a little sharp pain but it’s over quickly and then it’s set and forget for the next 5 years.
 It acts locally, very little gets into the system, she says.

 Most people tolerate it well – but there are some that find all forms of progesterone or progestins give them troubling side effects.
 These can include fatigue, low mood, irritability, bloating and spottiness – very similar to PMS.

 “Some people just don’t get on well with it.
 Often people who get PMS when they’re younger struggle with it.
 We can try a variety of patches, tablets or the coil but there are a small number of women who just don’t get on with it.
 Women who found certain type of the contraceptive pill didn’t suit them often struggle” Dr Balfour says.
 “It’s worth struggling on with for a few months to see if it settles.”